 Dursley Public Houses

-Dursley once had what seems to be more than its fair share of public houses.
+Dursley once had what seems to be more than its fair share of public houses, inns, beerhouses and alehouses.
 Perhaps they catered for the large numbers of workers at R.A.
 Lister, Mawdsley's or the numerous other smaller companies within the town.
-A directory listing for 1901 reveals the existence of:
+Prior to that of course, they were probably filled by those engaged in the wool trade.
+In 1903, an official list of all licensed houses for Gloucestershire reveals the existence of:

 • Bell & Castle, Parsonage Street (demolished 1963)